Get a $500 rebate when you buy a qualified heat pump water heater!

 - Because the heat pump exhausts cool air in the area where it is located, the water heater should be installed in a location that would isolate cool air, or be ducted to the outside.

-- The mechanical components of a heat pump water heater generate noise – often significantly louder than a refrigerator.
-Consider the noise factor in making your purchase decision.
+- The mechanical components of a heat pump water heater generate noise – similar to a dishwasher (around 45 decibles).
+Consider the noise factor in making your purchase decision and placement.